 If a big-rig, semi truck, 18-wheeler, or tractor-trailer crashed into your vehicle, you have rights to seek justice and compensation for your injuries and damages due to brake failure.
 The truck driver, trucking company, mechanic, or even the manufacturer of the brakes could be found negligent and held responsible for the brake failure and Coweta County trucking crash.

-For help pursuing a legal case against the liable party, please call an experienced Newnan accident attorney at the Law Offices of Shane Smith at (770) 487-8999 for a free consultation today.
+For help pursuing a legal case against the liable party, please call an experienced Newnan accident attorney at Shane Smith Law at (770) 487-8999 for a free consultation today.